In my leadership experience there are two kinds of leaders.

 I’ll be honest, it is much easier to lead only followers.
 People will do what is requested of them.
 They are loyal and not usually as critical.
 They don’t challenge systems and traditions, processes and the way things have always been done.

-As much as every organization (and church) needs loyal followers – if new leaders are not developed – if everyone remains a follower, however, not much will be done to take the organization to the next level.
-People will wait for existing leaders to do anything new.
-And, the organization (or the church) will be limited to the abilities of current leadership.
+As much as every organization (and church) needs loyal followers – if new leaders are not developed – if everyone remains a follower – not much will be done to take the organization to the next level.
+People will wait for existing leaders before they do anything new.
+And the organization (or the church) will be limited to the abilities of current leadership.

-And, for those who question my often business-like tendencies (even though I have a long business background, which I believe God uses in Kingdom growth), we need only look to the example of Jesus; how He developed the disciples, sent them out, and appointed them as leaders.
-(Call them what you want – use another term other than leader – but they appear every bit a leader by any definition of leadership I can use.
+And for those who question my often business-like tendencies (even though I have a long business background, which I believe God uses in Kingdom growth), we need only look to the example of Jesus; how He developed the disciples, sent them out, and appointed them as leaders.
+Call them what you want – use another term other than leader, but they appear every bit a leader by any definition of leadership I use.

 If an organization (or church) allows people a chance to lead the organization’s potential for growth increases immensely.